debojitsaha/shopcart/README.md

 # E-Commerce Website Frontend : ShopCart

-This project, ShopCart, is a frontend implementation of an e-commerce website using React and Chakra UI where data is fetched from Fake Store API.
+This project, ShopCart, is a frontend implementation of an e-commerce website using React Typescript and Chakra UI where data is fetched from Fake Store API.

 ## Features